John M. Woolsey: Federal judicial service

 Woolsey was nominated by President Calvin Coolidge to the United States District Court for the Southern District of New York, February 28, 1929, but the United States Senate did not vote on the nomination and it expired on March 3, 1929, with the end of Coolidge's presidency.
 Woolsey was renominated by President Herbert Hoover on April 18, 1929, to a new seat in the Southern District which had been authorized by 45 Stat.
 1317.
 He was confirmed by the Senate on April 29, 1929, and received his commission the same day.

 He authored several important decisions on freedom of expression.
 In United States v.
 One Obscene Book Entitled "Married Love" he found that a work by a physician on enhancing marital sexual relations was not obscene.
 In a similar case, United States v.
 One Book, Entitled "Contraception", he held that a book containing information on birth control was not obscene or immoral, and therefore not subject to confiscation.

 Woolsey's best-known decision likely was his 1933 ruling in United States v.
 One Book Called Ulysses that James Joyce's novel Ulysses was not obscene and could lawfully be imported into the United States.
 This decision, which came about in a test case engineered by Bennett Cerf of Random House, was affirmed by a 2–1 vote of the United States Court of Appeals for the Second Circuit in an opinion by Judge Augustus Noble Hand.
 Because Cerf reprinted Woolsey's opinion in all copies of Ulysses published by his firm, the opinion has been said to be the most widely distributed judicial opinion in history.

 Woolsey also invalidated Executive Order 6102, an Executive Order signed by President Franklin D. Roosevelt "forbidding the Hoarding of Gold Coin, Gold Bullion, and Gold Certificates".
 His holding was on the technical grounds that the order was signed by the President, not the Secretary of the Treasury as required, and forced the Roosevelt administration to issue a new order signed by the Secretary of the Treasury, Henry Morgenthau Jr.

 Judge Woolsey assumed senior status on December 31, 1943, due to disability.
 He did not hear cases or participate in the business of the court after that date.

 Personal life

+Woolsey married Alice Bradford Bacon in 1911, and they had a son, John M. Woolsey Jr.

 Woolsey died in New York on May 4, 1945.
-He was survived by his wife, the former Alice Bradford Bacon, whom he married in 1911, and by a son, John M. Woolsey Jr.